-Nonetheless, like all high-profile examinations, the CAT too requires a sustained level of preparation and strategy.
-Six months to one year is generally regarded a good time for a serious aspirant.
+Nonetheless, like all high-profile examinations, the CAT to requires a sustained level of preparation and strategy.
+Six months to one year is generally regarded as a good time for a serious aspirant.

 This must, however, begin with an honest self-assessment: where do you stand in relation to the demands of CAT with zero preparation.
 The best way to do that is to take a mock test (a lot of them are available free or at nominal cost online nowadays).
 It will help you evaluate how much you need to plan and invest in preparation.
 It will give you an idea whether you need a full year of preparation or less to crack it.
 If you are still not satisfied, take the help of an instructor or a good professional coaching institute.
 Here as well, use your own discretion in assessing what is best for your goal.

-Assuming an aspirant is aiming at CAT 2016, he/she has now just a little more than three months to prepare.
+Assuming an aspirant is aiming at CAT 2023, he/she has now just a little more than three months to prepare.
 The preparation time has to be divided into building conceptual knowledge and enhancing your skills through mock tests.
-Invest sometime in understanding the concepts and why a question is solved in a certain way.
+Invest some time in understanding the concepts and why a question is solved in a certain way.
 If you understand the concept, the only part left is application which is not very difficult to master.

-An aspirant for CAT 2016 also needs to develop familiarity with the online test format.
+An aspirant for CAT 2023 also needs to develop familiarity with the online test format.
 Giving mock tests will bring you up to speed with pattern and give some confidence.
-As pointed above, your preparation strategy has twin objectives: building conceptual knowledge or clarity and optimising your performance.
+As pointed above, your preparation strategy has twin objectives: building conceptual knowledge or clarity and optimizing your performance.
 The former comes handy in the selection of questions, accuracy, time spent per question.